djcasper1975/aLifeSimulation/README.md

 # aLifeSimulation
-A web based sim world.
+A web based intelitgent sim world.

 You can run it here.
 https://djcasper1975.github.io/aLifeSimulation/simulation.html